andydunn101/mdsadiscog/README.md

 # Miles Davis Studio Album Discography

-NOTE: This website is for Educational purposes only
+NOTE: This website is for Educational purposes only and all images and recordings were used on this basis.

 The aim of the project is to provide a comprehensive list of the Studio Recordings of the legendary jazz trumpeter and band leader Miles Davis.